animatlabs/animatlabs.github.io/_drafts/2027-01-25-grpc-dotnet-services.md

 ## My Recommendations

-After using gRPC in production, here's what works:
+After using gRPC in production, a few things stood out:

 **Do:**
 - Use gRPC for internal service communication where performance matters